Claudette Rogers Robinson: Rock Hall of Fame controversy and 2012 Miracles induction

 In 1987, Smokey Robinson was inducted into the Rock and Roll Hall of Fame as a solo artist.
 However, in a controversial decision, the other original members of The Miracles—Bobby Rogers, Ronnie White, Pete Moore, Marv Tarplin, and Claudette Robinson—were not.

 In 2012, it was finally announced that, after a 26-year wait, Claudette Robinson would be automatically and retroactively inducted with the rest of The Miracles into the Rock and Roll Hall of Fame alongside Miracles lead singer Smokey Robinson.

+Author

+In 2019, she released her first children's book, entitled "Claudette's Miraculous Motown Adventure".